 As it should be.
 Not every MCU film is a winner, but the best films and character arcs have entertained us as they asked sincere questions about change, grief and choices that create permanent damage.

-I don’t need a spoiler alert to say that, in the new film, the Avengers will bicker, punch hard, joke around and learn from each other.
+I do not need a spoiler alert to say that, in the new film, the Avengers will bicker, punch hard, joke around and learn from each other.
 And some of them will exit the MCU, never to return.
 As you get older, you have to accept that kind of permanent damage, and you learn that some of the gaps in your armor may let the light in.